 In addition to providing a quick price/rent ratio for a prospective property, GRM comes with a few other uses.

-It helps you identify the fair market value of a property, if you know the GRM for similar properties in the area.
+Gross rent multiplier can also help you identify the fair market value of a property, if you know the GRM for similar properties in the area.
 You can invert the formula like this:

-Typical Property Value = Rental Income x GRM
+Typical Property Value = Rental Income X GRM

-$36,000 Rental Income x 8.33 GRM = $300,000 Value (rounded)
+$36,000 Rental Income X 8.33 GRM = $300,000 Value (rounded)

 Likewise, you can use the GRM formula to determine fair rent.
-If you want to determine what the rent should be on a given property, you must know the fair market value:
+If you want to determine what the monthly rent should be on a given property, you must know the fair market value:

 Rental Income = Price of Property / GRM

-In this scenario, Sam knows the GRM and the price of the property.
+In this scenario, Sam knows the GRM and the sale price of the property.
 This calculation determines a fair renting price.

 $300,000 Property Value / 8.33 GRM = $36,000 Rental Income